socketwench/ansible-role-gitlab-runner/README.md

 By default, if you do not specify an `executor`, it will assume `shell`.
 See the example playbook below for an SSH executor example.

-### Auto cleanup of old runners

-By default, this role only restarts Gitlab Runner after updating the configuration file.
-If you want to also re-verify the runner configuration with
-delete:

-    gitlab_runner_verify_with_delete: yes

 ## Dependencies

 None.